PrismLauncher/metabolism/README.md

 ### `prepare <provider>...`

-Prepare data from the specified providers.
+Prepare data from the specified providers, or all if none are specified.

-### `sync <provider>...`

-`prepare`, then run dependent goals.
-Useful as the directories touched will be exclusive to each provider.

 ### `build <goal>...`

-Runs `prepare` for all dependencies of the specified goals.

-### `all`

-Prepare and build everything.
+Builds the output of the specified goals, or all if none are specified.

 ## Roadmap